Individualism and Economic Order: "The Meaning of Competition"

 Hayek argues that the conventional definition of competition in economic theory, perfect competition, actually completely excludes any activity that can be meaningfully called competition.
 Rather, that theory describes a state of affairs that obtains after competition has completed.
 Derived from a paper delivered at Princeton University, May 1946.

 Hayek presents a critical examination of the modern theory of perfect competition in economics and its assumptions.
 It argues that this theory falls short in capturing the true nature of competition and its impact.
 According to Hayek, the modern theory of competition, the theory of competitive equilibrium, assumes a state of perfect information and harmony among market participants.
 In this state, all individuals and firms are assumed to have perfect knowledge of the lowest production costs, demands, and other relevant data, leading to a balanced and stable market.
 However, Hayek writes that this state is not inherent but rather the outcome of a dynamic process of competition.
 Competition is a force that drives market participants to adapt, innovate, and seek out information to improve their positions.
 By assuming perfect knowledge and adjustment of data among participants, the theory overlooks the crucial question of how this equilibrium is achieved in the first place.
 In reality, it is through the competitive process that such knowledge is discovered and disseminated.
 Hayek also writes the notion of imperfect competition and how it is often misunderstood.
 Imperfect competition does not imply a lack of competitive spirit or intensity but rather refers to the inherent differences in commodities and services.
 These differences can lead to variations in the outcomes of competition, but they do not diminish the significance or effectiveness of the competitive process itself.
 Hayek writes that true competition, even if imperfect, tends to result in efficient resource allocation and market responsiveness.
 On the other hand, the suppression of competition, often with the involvement of state power, can lead to entrenched monopolies, higher costs, and inefficiencies.
-Hayek writes the dynamic and informational aspects of competition.
+Hayek writes about the dynamic and informational aspects of competition.
 Competition is described as a process of opinion and market formation, where participants continuously adapt and learn.
 This evolving nature of competition is overlooked when it is treated as a static concept with perfect equilibrium.